'They've all gone': Scotland fishing hotels at risk of closure due to 'tragic' decline in salmon and visiting anglers

 "Now we’re having to sell our rooms off cheaper online to get workmen because it’s all the business we can get now.”

 With the hike in energy bills and food prices, Mr Forbes said hospitality was struggling nation-wide.
-But in the north east, there is the extra hit of the dying fishing trade, he said.
+But in the north east, there is the extra hit of the collapsing fishing trade, he said.

 “Last week we had three fishermen here for four days and that’s all we’ve had in over a month,” he said.
 "I’ve seen such a change in just the six years I’ve been here and no one seems to be doing anything about it.”